ShuuheiAlb/solar-supply-forecast/README.md

 ## How to Run

-Run `etl.py`, then run `model.py`.
-The process may take some time (~0.5 min for ETL and 7-8 mins for modelling respectively).
+Run `etl.py`, then run `model.py`, then `streamlit run main.py`.
+The ETL and modelling process may take some time (~0.5 min and few mins respectively).

 ## Data